gavc/clldp/README.md

 - Writes to C:\temp\<lldp.etl and lldp.txt>, will clean up the files once done.

 ## Installation
-- Copy the files where you want to and run clldp.exe
+- Copy the files where you want to and run clldp.exe, will also require .Net 8

 ## UI
 Image coming soon of the output...